Finance-Grounded Optimization For Algorithmic Trading: Introduction

+Reinforcement learning (RL) represents another prominent paradigm for sequential decision-making in finance and has been widely adopted in algorithmic trading research.
+Recent developments, including highly efficient reasoning-oriented models such as DeepSeek R1~\cite{Gou2025}, further emphasize the importance of well-designed reward mechanisms.
+In financial environments, the effectiveness of RL critically depends on the choice of reward function, which must balance profitability, risk exposure, and trading costs.

+Despite methodological diversity, the majority of existing studies rely on standard DL optimization objectives designed for classification or regression tasks.
+While these objectives -- such as mean squared error (MSE) -- are well-established in general-purpose learning, they are poorly aligned with financial performance criteria.
+From a financial perspective, minimizing prediction error does not necessarily translate into improved economic outcomes, as practitioners typically evaluate models using risk-adjusted and path-dependent metrics.
+Consequently, training models with objectives that are decoupled from financial evaluation criteria may lead to suboptimal decision-making behavior.

+Several studies have acknowledged this misalignment by incorporating financial metrics into learning objectives or evaluation protocols.
+For example, in paper~\cite{yanghongyang} profit-and-loss (PnL) was employed as a central component of the reward function in an RL-based trading framework and used the Sharpe ratio to select high-performing strategies over historical periods.
+The \textit{DianJin-R1} model~\cite{dianjin-r1}, a finance-specialized LLM, focused on improving financial reasoning and interpretability through reinforcement learning with curated financial datasets, including \textit{CFLUE}, \textit{FinQA}, and \textit{CCC}.
+Although such models demonstrate strong financial reasoning capabilities, they are not explicitly trained to optimize quantitative trading objectives or portfolio-level performance metrics.
+The Authors~\cite{Lai2018} propose the alternating direction method of multipliers (ADMM) to handle $\ell_1$-regularization and self-financing constraints simultaneously.
+They say such approaches enable more aggressive and effective wealth accumulation compared to standard defensive strategies.

-The current paper aims to propose loss functions based finance fundamentals for algorithmic trading strategies and portfolio management.
-The proposed functions might be used straight-forwardly to generate positions as we show in the paper and as a part of reward policies.
+Motivated by these limitations, this paper proposes financially grounded loss functions derived directly from fundamental quantitative finance metrics for algorithmic trading and portfolio management.
+The proposed objectives are designed to be used both as direct training losses for position generation and as components of reward functions in learning-based trading systems.